 You may be asked to provide your personal information anytime you are in contact with us (like when you buy a product or service, fill out our contact form or sign up for our newsletter).
 Although you are not required to provide the information requested, we ask as in many cases this information is required for us to provide you with our products or services and/or respond to your inquiries.

-Whenever we request personal information from you on our website we will always aim to reasonably explain why we are collecting the information and refer you to this policy for more comprehensive detail.
+Whenever we request personal information from you on our website, we will always aim to reasonably explain why we are collecting the information and refer you to this policy for more comprehensive detail.

-Please note, we do not collect or store personal data about you supplied or obtained from any 3rd party sources.
+Please note, that we do not collect or store personal data about you supplied or obtained from any 3rd party sources.
 Any data we store is only that which we have collected from you directly.

 Enquiry / contact forms

-When you contact us about our products and services we will request personal details such as your name, telephone number, email address, IP address, the pages you have visited on our website and where applicable, the company for whom you work.
+When you contact us about our products and services, we will request personal details such as your name, telephone number, email address, IP address, the pages you have visited on our website and where applicable, the company for whom you work.

-When you request to receive our newsletter service we will request personal details such as your name, your email address, IP address, the pages you have visited on our website and where applicable, the company for whom you work.
+When you request to receive our newsletter service, we will request personal details such as your name, your email address, IP address, the pages you have visited on our website and where applicable, the company for whom you work.

 We may use your information to: